Thrifty ways to save on a student budget

 Before buying a brand new jacket for winter, consider if you’ve got something in your wardrobe that will suffice for now.
 And then, if you’re still itching to spend some money, use the opportunity to buy off-season and get a head start on your summer clothes.
 If you desperately need some clothing for now, see what you can find at your local op shop – it’s amazing what great stuff people give away!

 Being thrifty doesn’t have to mean having no fun at all.
 Staying social is important for your wellbeing, but consider how you can make seeing friends a cheaper and healthier experience.
 Instead of going out for dinner, invite friends over for a bring-and-share meal at your house.
 Instead of going out for brunch, invite friends out for a walk or jog.

 In some cases, you can take out a student loan to help you pay for your studies.
 A personal loan for study can help you pay for things like:

 - Study-related materials, like art supplies or computer equipment

 - Course costs not covered by FEE-HELP, for example private school or college

 Studying shouldn’t be a stressful situation, and having enough finances to get you through can give you the freedom to get the most from your studies.

-With a Suncorp personal loan you can choose between a fixed or variable rate, make extra payments at no cost, and choose to pay weekly, fortnightly or monthly.
+With a Suncorp personal loan you can make extra payments at no cost, and choose to pay weekly, fortnightly or monthly.
 Check your eligibility for a Suncorp personal loan, and don’t let lack of funds stop you from studying.